Conditional Statements

 • condition-1 - Specifies condition.

-• statements-block-1, ... - These are the statements that gets executed when the associated condition is true.
+• statements-block-1, ... - statements block that gets executed when the associated condition is true.

-• END-IF - It marks the end of the IF statement.
-If a period (.) can be coded at the last statement of the IF block, END-IF is not needed.
+• END-IF - Specifies the end of the IF statement.
+If a period (.) is coded at the last statement of the IF block, END-IF is not needed.

 Example -